farleyknight/dive-vscode-extension/docs/next_steps.md

 **Immediate Next Steps:**

+0.  **Inventory Existing Fixtures & Covered Cases:** *(Next)*
+    *   Review existing Java files in `test/fixtures/java-spring-test-project` (`TestController.java`, `UserController.java`, etc.).
+    *   Compare the existing endpoints against the detailed "Test Categories & Cases" list under the "Goal: Implement & Test Endpoint Discovery" section below.
+    *   Document which specific test cases are already covered by the current fixtures and which require new fixtures or modifications.
-1.  **Setup Endpoint Test Fixtures (TDD Investigation - Part 1):**
+1.  **Setup/Expand Endpoint Test Fixtures (TDD Investigation - Part 1):** *(Partially Done)*
-    *   Expand `test/fixtures/java-spring-test-project` with more Java files and controller classes.
-    *   Add diverse examples of Spring REST annotations (`@GetMapping`, `@PostMapping`, `@PutMapping`, `@DeleteMapping`, `@PatchMapping`, `@RequestMapping` with various attributes, path variables, multiple paths, etc.) as outlined in the "Goal: Implement & Test Endpoint Discovery" section.
-Ensure fixtures cover cases needed for parsing paths and methods.
+    *   Based on the inventory (Step 0), add or modify Java files/annotations in `test/fixtures/java-spring-test-project` to cover the remaining test cases.
+    *   *(Added `UserController.java` initially, covering several cases like `@PostMapping`, `@PutMapping`, `@DeleteMapping`, `@PatchMapping`, path vars, `@RequestMapping` variations).*
-2.  **E2E Test LSP Capabilities (TDD Investigation - Part 2):**
+2.  **E2E Test LSP Capabilities (TDD Investigation - Part 2):** *(Depends on Step 1)*
-    *   In `test/suite/e2e/index.ts`, write E2E tests targeting the new fixtures (ensure Java LSP is active).
+    *   In `test/suite/e2e/index.ts`, write E2E tests targeting the *updated* fixtures (ensure Java LSP is active).
-    *   Use `vscode.executeWorkspaceSymbolProvider` (and potentially others like hover providers or document symbols if needed) to query for symbols related to the REST annotations added in Step 1.
+    *   Use `vscode.executeWorkspaceSymbolProvider` (and potentially others like hover providers or document symbols if needed) to query for symbols related to the REST annotations.
     *   **Log the detailed results** (e.g., `SymbolInformation` structure, relevant properties) returned by the LSP calls.
-The goal is to understand precisely what metadata is available for each annotation type (e.g., can we get annotation arguments directly? class vs. method scope? position?).
+The goal is to understand precisely what metadata is available for each annotation type.
-3.  **Implement `discoverEndpoints` using LSP (TDD Implementation):**
+3.  **Implement `discoverEndpoints` using LSP (TDD Implementation):** *(Depends on Step 2)*
     *   Based *directly* on the findings (available commands and metadata structure) from the E2E investigation (Step 2), implement the core logic in `src/endpoint-discovery.ts#discoverEndpoints`.
     *   Use the identified LSP command(s) via `vscode.commands.executeCommand`.
-    *   Parse the *actual metadata structure observed in the E2E logs* to extract essential endpoint details: HTTP method, full path (considering class-level paths), source URI, and position.
+    *   Parse the *actual metadata structure observed in the E2E logs* to extract essential endpoint details: HTTP method, full path, source URI, and position.
     *   Return a list of `EndpointInfo` objects.
-4.  **Unit Test `discoverEndpoints` (TDD Test):**
+4.  **Unit Test `discoverEndpoints` (TDD Test):** *(Depends on Step 3)*
     *   In `test/suite/endpoint-discovery.test.ts`, write comprehensive unit tests for `discoverEndpoints`.
     *   **Mock** the `vscode.commands.executeCommand` calls.
 The mocked responses should *precisely mirror the actual LSP metadata structure and content* logged during the E2E investigation (Step 2).
     *   Ensure test cases cover the annotations and path variations added in Step 1, verifying the parsing logic against the mocked LSP data.
-5.  **Verify `discoverEndpoints` with E2E Tests (TDD Verify):**
+5.  **Verify `discoverEndpoints` with E2E Tests (TDD Verify):** *(Depends on Step 4)*
     *   Enhance the E2E tests from Step 2.
 Instead of (or in addition to) logging, call the *actual* `discoverEndpoints` function within the E2E test environment (after LSP activation).
     *   Add **assertions** to verify that `discoverEndpoints` returns the correct list of `EndpointInfo` objects, matching the endpoints defined in the fixtures from Step 1.
 6.  **Implement Endpoint Disambiguation (`src/endpoint-discovery.ts`):** *(Depends on Step 5)*
     *   Implement the `disambiguateEndpoint` function.
-    *   Develop logic (e.g., keyword matching) to match the user's natural language query against the list of discovered endpoints (`EndpointInfo[]` from `discoverEndpoints`).
+    *   Develop logic to match the user's natural language query against the list of discovered endpoints.
-    *   Implement a user interaction flow (e.g., using `stream.markdown` and potentially `vscode.QuickPick`) if multiple matches are found or confidence is low.
+    *   Implement a user interaction flow if multiple matches are found.
 7.  **Integrate Java LSP Call Hierarchy:** *(Depends on Step 6)*
-    *   Investigate and identify the correct VS Code command(s) provided by the Java extension for fetching call hierarchies (e.g., `vscode.prepareCallHierarchy`, `vscode.provideOutgoingCalls`, or Java-specific commands).
+    *   Investigate and identify the correct VS Code command(s) for fetching call hierarchies.
-    *   Implement logic (likely in `src/simple.ts` or a new module) to invoke the call hierarchy provider using the URI/position of the disambiguated endpoint.
+    *   Implement logic to invoke the call hierarchy provider.
     *   Recursively fetch *outgoing* calls to build the call tree data structure.
-Handle cycles.

 ---